Disadvantages of the DIVNICK™

 The Divnick™ Whole-In-One Adjustable is most like an iron.
 It is the shape of an iron, and replicates every loft in a full bag, plus half lofts.
 But there are some things the DIVNICK™ doesn't do as well as conventional clubs and we want you to know what they are before making a purchase decision.

 1) It doesn't hit as far as a driver.
 Distance is a function of club-head speed.
 The longer the club, the larger the swing arc, and the faster the head speed.
 The standard 38.5" model is the length of a 4-iron, so it is like teeing off of a par 3 hole or any time you use your 4 iron.
 You can lower the loft to a 3, 2, 1, or the "D" driver loft, but that generally only makes it more difficult to hit solidly.
 The lower the loft, the smaller the effective sweet spot, just as with all clubs.
+But even more so with the Divnick because the back of the sole angles upward so it doesn't hit the ground on steeper lofts.
 Most people get the best distance when they match the 4-iron loft with the 4-iron length.
 RECOMMENDATION: Use the forward tees so you can still reach the green in regulation.
 Make it a fun round that will provide lots of opportunities for pars and birdies.

 PLAY IT FORWARD!

 Here's a picture of us golfing in Cozumel.
 It's Captain Shawn, my buddy Geritol, and myself.

 These adjustable clubs are fantastic!
 The first time I used it included a little practice on the driving range, then 18 holes.
 I shot 78 with it!

 Since the 4-iron length Divnick's don't hit the ball as far as a longer-shafted driver, we play from the forward tees so we can still reach the greens in regulation.
 It makes the game fun and I encourage everyone to play it forward!